Bad Homburg

 Bad Homburg vor der Höhe (/de/, lit.
 'Bad Homburg before the Height') is the district town of the Hochtaunuskreis, Hesse, Germany, on the southern slope of the Taunus mountains.
 Bad Homburg is part of the Frankfurt Rhein-Main urban area.
 The town's official name is Bad Homburg v.d.Höhe, which distinguishes it from other places named Homburg.

+Homburg was the capital of the Landgraviate of Hesse-Homburg until its incorporation into the Kingdom of Prussia in 1866.
+During the time of the German Empire, Emperor Wilhelm II made the town's castle his summer residence.
 The town has become best known for its mineral springs and spa (hence the prefix Bad, meaning "bath"), and for its casino.

 As of 2004, the town used the marketing slogan Champagnerluft und Tradition (Champagne air and tradition).

 As of 2021, Bad Homburg was one of the wealthiest towns in Germany (while the Hochtaunuskreis itself and the Landkreis Starnberg in Bavaria regularly vie for the title of the wealthiest district in Germany).

 History

 Medieval origins

 Local tradition holds that Bad Homburg's documented history began with the mention of the Villa Tidenheim in the Lorsch codex, associated with the year 782.
 This Villa Tidenheim was equated with the historic city center, which is called Dietigheim.
 The local historian Rüdiger Kurth has questioned this traditional story based on his study of written sources and local factors.

 In 2002, Kurth initiated archaeological excavations by the University of Frankfurt, managed by Professor Joachim Henning.
 The excavations showed no evidence of settlement between the beginning of the Christian Era and the 13th century.
-It seems that the historical record in the Eberbach chronicles (Eberbacher Zeugenreihe) which mentions Wortwin (or Ortwin) von Hohenberch as Homburg's founder about 1180 is the first solid evidence of the town's existence.
+The historical record in the Eberbach chronicles (Eberbacher Zeugenreihe), which mentions Wortwin (or Ortwin) von Hohenberch as Homburg's founder about 1180, is the first solid evidence of the town's existence.